stretcharm/PowerBI_Training/README.md

 End File
 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%207.pbix

-## Video 8 - Themes and Adding Dax Measure Calculations
+## Video 8 - Themes and Adding DAX Measure Calculations

-### This video shows how to create a Dax Measures, grouping/binning and adding Quick Measures
+### This video shows how to create a DAX Measures, grouping/binning and adding Quick Measures

 - We can quickly change the colour scheme using themes either built in or we can create our own
 - DAX is the name of the language used to create calculations in PowerBI